-Academic resource is designed for students needing to make up work or to acquire special help.
-Academic resource is available daily 7–7:45 a.m. and Saturday 8 a.m. to noon.
+Academic Resource is designed for students needing to make up work or to acquire special help.
+Academic Resource is available Saturday 8 a.m. to noon.

 English for Speakers of Other Languages (ESOL) Program

-Two semesters of ESOL may be counted as fulfilling two of the eight high school language arts requirements, one literature course and one elective.
-Eight semesters of ESOL may be counted as elective credits used to fulfill graduation requirements.
-With the exception of the special provisions stated above, ESOL students must meet all graduation requirements of Valley High School in order to receive a diploma.
+ESOL courses may be counted as fulfilling language arts elective requirements if the ESOL teacher instructing the course holds a Language Arts endorsement.
+If an ESOL course is not counted as a Language Arts elective because of endorsements, it will count as general elective credit.
+With the exception of the special provisions stated above, students in the ESOL program must meet all graduation requirements of Valley High School in order to receive a diploma..

 Gifted/Talented (GT) Program